 - Does the Holy Spirit bear His witness?

-congregation with a barrage of Scripture verses.
-Or that an evangelist impresses his audience with a thrilling display of the supernatural.
-Before we can accept what is presented to us as truth, all three coordinates must be in place: Jesus, the Scripture, the Holy Spirit.
+Historically, the Church could have been spared many errors and deceptions if it had consistently referred to these coordinates of truth in its presentation of teaching and revelation.
+Before we accept what is presented to us as truth, all three coordinates must be in place: Jesus, the Scripture, and the Holy Spirit.

-In the threefold presentation of truth, the distinctive function of the Holy Spirit is to bear witness.
-"It is the Spirit who bears witness."
-(1 John 5:6)
+How does the Holy Spirit function as one of the major components in this truth process?
+The distinctive function of the Holy Spirit is to bear witness, as stated in 1 John 5:6: “It is the Spirit who bears witness.”

 Ananias and Sapphira

-There can be no compromise between the Holy Spirit, who is the Spirit of truth, and Satan, who "is a liar and the father of it."
-(John 8:44) This was dramatically demonstrated in the early church, when Ananias and Sapphira lied about the money that they had offered to the church.
-They claimed that they had brought the full price of the property that they had sold, whereas in fact they had kept back part of it.
+As we saw in John 14, Jesus called the Holy Spirit “the Spirit of truth.”
+It follows then that there can be no compromise between the Holy Spirit, who is the Spirit of truth, and Satan, “for he is a liar and the father of it” (John 8:44).
+This was dramatically demonstrated in the early church— when Ananias and Sapphira lied about the money they had offered to the church.
+They claimed that their offering was the full price of the property they had sold.
+In fact, they had kept back part of these proceeds for themselves.

-However, the Spirit of truth in Peter was not deceived.
-He charged Ananias with lying not merely to men, but also to the Holy Spirit Himself—the one who is the very Spirit of truth:
+Clearly, the Spirit of truth in Peter was not de ceived.
+He charged Ananias with lying—not mere ly to men, but also to the Spirit of truth Himself:

-Three hours later Sapphira came in and repeated the same lie.
-Like her husband, she paid for it with her life.
+Three hours later, Sapphira came in and repeated the same lie.
+Like her husband, she paid for that lie with her life.

 What Is Hypocrisy?

-Our English words “hypocrite," "hypocrisy” are directly derived from the Greek word hupokrites, which means “actor.”
+Our English words “hypocrite” and “hypocrisy” are derived from the Greek word hupokrites, which means “actor.”
 This is the essence of hypocrisy: putting on a religious act.
 Probably no sin is more common among religious people than hypocrisy.
-In fact, some forms of religion almost demand it.
+(In fact, some forms of religion almost demand it.)

-When people enter a religious building, their whole demeanor changes.
-They are no longer natural, free and open.
-They appear to be gripped by some kind of invisible “cramp."
-They feel required to put on a religious mask.
-Different branches of religion may require masks of a different kind, but few of them allow people to be their real selves.
+Have you ever noticed how the manner and behavior of some people change when they enter a religious setting?
+They are no longer natural, free, and open.
+Gripped by some kind of invisible “cramp,” they feel required to put on a religious mask.
+Different branches of religion may require masks of a different kind.
+But few of them allow people to be their real selves.

-The God of the Bible has no time for hypocrites.
+The God of the Bible has no tolerance for hypocrites.
 This comes out very clearly in the story of Job.
 Job’s three friends poured forth a torrent of religious platitudes.
-They said, in effect, “God always blesses the righteous, they never suffer unjustly."
-On the other hand, "God always judges the wicked, they never prosper.”
+They said, in effect, “God always blesses the righteous; they never suffer unjustly.”
+They also claimed, “God always judges the wicked; they never prosper.”
 Yet the facts of history demonstrate that this is not true.
 It is just religious talk!

-On the other hand, Job was completely frank.
+Job, on the other hand, was completely frank.
 He said, in effect, “God is not treating me fairly.
 I have done nothing to deserve all this.
 But even if He kills me, I will still trust Him.”

-We need to ask ourselves: How does this kind of religious behavior differ from the sin of Ananias and Sapphira, which cost them their lives?
+We need to ask ourselves: How does the hypocritical religious behavior among us differ from the sin of Ananias and Sapphira, which cost them their lives?